philarevalo/RiboTree/README.md

 ##Notes

 Not tested on Windows or OSX machines.
 I suspect that at present the code will break in windows due to the use of `\` as opposed to `/` in filepaths on Windows systems.
 May work in OSX.
+Test.